 Discover the best that London has to offer in a single day on our in-depth itinerary

 Enjoy a day-long immersion in one of the world’s greatest cities in the company of a local expert guide on this itinerary specially designed for travellers with limited time in London.
 We’ll be visiting London’s most iconic landmarks and delving into the collections of fabulous museums, learning all about the fascinating history of the English capital as we go.
 Head off in search of the Royal family at Buckingham Palace, and take a stroll through the charming streets and squares of the West End.
-Pop into Covent Garden and stop off at Piccadilly Circus before coming face-to-face with some of the most important cultural artefacts ever created in the British Museum and bearing witness to the bloody intrigues of the past at the Tower of London.
+Pop into Covent Garden and stop off at Piccadilly Circus before coming face-to-face with some of the most important cultural artefacts ever created in the British Museum and bear witness to the bloody intrigues of the past at the Tower of London.
 This is London at its quintessential best: get ready to start your journey today with Through Eternity!

 Undoubtedly one of the world’s great cities, London is positively bursting at the seams with things to do and places to see.
 You really would need a lifetime to uncover the full range of riches that London has to offer, but with the right planning and expert guidance it is possible to see many of the city’s highlights in a single day.
 We’ve designed our London in a Day tour specifically for travellers who only have limited time in the English capital: take advantage of the engaging guidance of one of our local experts to get to the heart of what makes London one of the most fascinating places on earth.
 We take care of entrance fees and have privileged skip-the-lines access to the sites, meaning that you’ll get the most out of your day in London.